What is phishing?

 How can you avoid being phished?

 A 2009 research study showed that 45% of people directed to a fake website by a phishing scam enter their account password.
-These people were fooled by the fake message and fooled by the fake web site!
-Learn these two skills for all emails & web sites to avoid the dangers of phishing:
+These people were fooled by the fake message and fooled by the fake website!
+Learn these two skills for all emails and websites to avoid the dangers of phishing:

 1) Check Before Acting On Unexpected Email Requests

 Whenever you receive an unexpected email request, especially one that is urgent or enticing, use common sense to evaluate the message: